-We may receive additional funds from the offering and sale of our shares of our common stock, from time to time, under the At Market Financing with an aggregate offering price of not more than \$100.0 million.
-The At Market Financing became available for use on October 10, 2023.
-As of December 31, 2023, aggregate proceeds from the At Market Financing were \$0.4 million through the sale of 0.1 million shares and subsequent to December 31, 2023, aggregate proceeds were approximately \$6.5 million through the sale of approximately 2.0 million shares as of March 18, 2024.
-Actual sales, if any, of shares of common stock in the At Market Financing will depend on a variety of factors to be determined by us from time to time, including, among other things, market conditions, the trading price of our common stock and determinations by us as to appropriate sources of funding for our business and operations.
+Under the At Market Financing, we may receive additional cash from the offering and sale of our shares of our common stock with an aggregate offering price of not more than \$100.0 million.
+From the date of the Sales Agreement through December 31, 2024, the cumulative proceeds from the sales of shares of our common stock under the Sales Agreement totaled \$33.8 million.
+As of December 31, 2024, the remaining cash that we could potentially raise under the At Market Financing was approximately \$66.2 million.
+However, future sales, if any, of shares of common stock under the At Market Financing will depend on a variety of factors to be determined by us from time to time, including, among other things, market conditions, the trading price of our common stock and determinations by us as to appropriate sources of funding for our business and operations.
 We cannot guarantee the extent to which we may be able to raise funds through the At Market Financing.